 The first step of drug addiction treatment is to match your needs to the appropriate kinds of treatment in the correct settings.
 Detox is best experienced in an inpatient medical facility with constant medical monitoring, especially for patients with addictions to certain substances (like benzodiazepines), with particularly severe addictions, or with acute psychiatric needs that may put the patient or others in danger if left untreated.
 Listen to both your instincts and the recommendations of the doctors who evaluate you, balancing out practical considerations like finances with consideration for the level of treatment you truly need.

 Location is another consideration when it comes to treatment.
 If you are seeking an inpatient program, you are not limited to your own geographic area, since you will not need to travel home during treatment—although you may wish to be within driving distance so that your family can visit, and participate in family therapy.
 For outpatient programs, it is always important to choose a drug addiction treatment center that is a convenient distance away to reduce your temptation to drop out, but if you have limited options in your area, remember that the inconvenience of the drive will be well worth the benefits you receive from treatment.
 You can search for rehab centers by state or city using our directory.
 Addictions.com can also provide guidance to help you determine the best treatment facility for your situation.
-Call 800-654-0987, email, or chat online with our treatment professionals.
-We have the resources to connect you to the ideal program for your recovery.

 Recovery is a personal experience, and finding the right drug addiction treatment center for you is important.
 At the same time, though, all quality treatment facilities provide customized treatment plans that are adjusted according to patient needs.
 This means that you can successfully achieve recovery even if the facility you end up checking into is not the absolute perfect place for you.
 Just keep an open mind and give yourself the chance to change.